bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 Please refer to the [Bitwarden Privacy Policy](https://bitwarden.com/privacy/) for additional information.

 #### Logging, Monitoring, and Alert Notification
-Bitwarden maintains documented runbooks for all production systems, that cover deployment, update, and troubleshooting processes.
+Bitwarden maintains documented runbooks for all production systems that cover deployment, update, and troubleshooting processes.
 Extensive alerts are set up to notify and escalate in the case of issues.
 A combination of manual and automated monitoring of the Bitwarden Cloud infrastructure provides a comprehensive and detailed view of system health as well as proactive alerts on areas of concern.
 Issues are surfaced quickly so that our infrastructure team can effectively respond and mitigate problems with minimal disruption.

 #### Business Continuity / Disaster Recovery
 Bitwarden employs a full range of disaster recovery and business continuity practices from Microsoft Azure that are built into the Bitwarden Cloud.
 This includes high availability and backup services for our application and database tiers.